k88hudson/generator-exp/README.md

-## Exp
+## Generator-exp
-An express/nunjucks/less/requirejs yeoman generator for quick prototyping.
+An express/nunjucks/less/requirejs generator for quick prototyping.

+This is an example of what gets created: [generator-exp](https://github.com/k88hudson/exp-example)

 Ready to deploy to Heroku in minutes!